swedenconnect/technical-framework/02 - Deployment Profile for the Swedish eID Framework.md

 - Section 6.2.1, "Attribute Release and Consuming Rules", was updated with a privacy requirement that tells that an Identity Provider must not release identity attributes not requested by the Service Provider.

 - Section 2.1.3.1, "Declaring Authorized Scopes", was introduced in order to define how an Identity Provider declares authorized scopes.
 Section 6.2.1, "Attribute Release and Consuming Rules", was updated with release and consumption rules for scoped attributes.

+- Support for the Holder-of-key Web Browser SSO Profile has been added.

 **Changes between version 1.5 and 1.6:**